 Mr. Dagnon.
-As of September 30, 2021, Mr. Dagnon would generally not have been entitled to receive any payments or benefits upon a termination of his consulting agreement or a change in control, other than the potential lapse of the repurchase right as described above.
-However, effective December 21, 2021, pursuant to Mr. Dagnon's current executive employment agreement, if he is terminated without cause or if Mr. Dagnon terminates his employment for good reason, he would be entitled to receive an amount equal to 12 months of his base salary plus a bonus equal to his full target amount, employee benefit coverage for up to 12 months, as well as the acceleration of 50% of his unvested equity awards subject to time-based vesting requirements.
+Pursuant to Mr. Dagnon's current executive employment agreement, if he is terminated without cause or if Mr. Dagnon terminates his employment for good reason, he would be entitled to receive an amount equal to 12 months of his base salary plus a bonus equal to his full target amount, employee benefit coverage for up to 12 months, as well as the acceleration of 50% of his unvested equity awards subject to time-based vesting requirements.